seejohnrun/seejohnrun.github.io/_posts/2010-11-14-re-this-aint-yo-mammas-internet.markdown

 I d say at this point, most are investing purely in the direction of the trends.

 ### What is sum of it all?
 Where is all this stuff leading us?
 Social networking is surely not the terminus.
 Social networking is not the terminus.
 There never will be a terminus, just an ebb and flow with the occasional 100-foot-tall wave.
-Another one is headed, and I m more excited than anything.
+Another one is headed, and I'm more excited than anything.

 ---